 Who can be an external reviewer?

 What is the funding available and how will that aspect of the project work?

-Each of the Phase II accepted proposals will be allocated as a sub-award from Internet2 to the awardee including direct costs for $54,000 in partial salary support for a staff member, postdoctoral fellow, or graduate student (including fringe benefits) over a one-year performance period, support for up to $500,000 in cloud services from an assigned cloud provider (to be transmitted by the awardee directly to the provider under a separate agreement including appropriate award, agency, and OMB compliance requirements and from funds received under their Internet2 sub-award), plus indirect cost recovery for the awardee.
+Each of the Phase II accepted proposals will be allocated as a one-year sub-award from Internet2 to the awardee including direct costs for partial salary support for a staff member, postdoctoral fellow, or graduate student (including fringe benefits).
+The sub-award will also include up to $500,000 in cloud services from an assigned cloud provider (to be transmitted by the awardee directly to the provider from funds received under their Internet2 sub-award under a separate agreement including appropriate award, agency, and OMB compliance requirements).
+Phase II sub-awards will include indirect cost recovery on salary, fringe benefits, and cloud services.